Antena 3 (Spanish TV channel): Antena 3 Internacional

 Antena 3 Internacional is a pay television channel owned by Atresmedia Internacional, with distribution handled by MVS Comunicaciones.
 The channel serves the Americas (including the United States, Mexico and Central America), the Caribbean and Europe including Spain, Andorra and Gibraltar.
 Antena 3 Internacional was founded in 1995.
-The channel retransmits programmes from the domestic Antena 3 schedule and other programmes from Atresmedia channels (LaSexta, Neox, Nova, Mega and Atreseries), along with live news programming, but due to rights issues with others who might hold rights to their shows in the Americas, some programming might air on a delay of several months or only after its original run has been completed.
+The channel retransmits programmes from the domestic Antena 3 schedule and other programmes from Atresmedia channels (LaSexta, Neox, Nova, Mega, Atreseries, and Atrescine) along with live news programming, but due to some right issues with others who might hold rights to their shows in the Americas, some programming might air on a delay of several months or only after its original run has been completed.